glasswall-sre/victoria_cloud_backend/README.md

 - `victoria-cloud-backend-azure:keyVaultName`: The name of the Azure Key Vault.

-You also need to add service principal object IDs you want to be able to access the key vault to a JSON file with the same name as your stack.
+You also need to add service principal object IDs you want to be able to access the key vault and storage account to a JSON file with the same name as your stack.
 For an example of this please see `victoria-cloud-azure.json` (note it has the same name as the stack `Pulumi.victoria-cloud-azure.yaml`).
-As a minimum, the object ID of the service principal Pulumi is running under will need to have access to the key vault, so it can create a key.
+As a minimum, the object ID of the service principal Pulumi is running under will need to have access to the key vault, so it can create a key in the key vault.